sandysanthosh/santhosh.github.io/README.md

-front-end
-personal web page

 # CERTIFICATIONS

- ertified in IBM Mainframe (worked with DB2)
+ certified in IBM Mainframe (worked with DB2)
  certified in UDEMY JSP, Servlets, JDBC (2018)
  certificated in National Cadet Crops both B and C grade.
  certified in NIIT for programming in C in the year 2013